toggled/naheed/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Random hypergraphs
-description: a project with a background image
+description: 'Generating random hypergraph with a given degree and dimension contraints'
-img: assets/img/12.jpg
+# img: /assets/img/12.jpg
 importance: 1
-category: work
+# category: work
-related_publications: einstein1956investigations, einstein1950meaning
+# related_publications: einstein1956investigations, einstein1950meaning
 ---
 <h4>Motivation:</h4> Given a degree sequence and dimension sequence, how to estimate some property of the set of hypergraphs conforming to the given sequences?